 This bibliography covers literature, languages, linguistics, film and folklore from over 4,000 journals and series published worldwide between 1926 and the present.

-Online, full text access to scholarly journals from date of inception to a "moving wall" of 2-5 years from present.
+Online, full text access to scholarly journals from first publication date to a "moving wall" of 2-5 years from present--i.e., the most recent 2-5 years' worth of issues will not be available at any given time.
 The archived collection includes journals in humanities, social sciences, and natural sciences.
-The content is searchable by author, title, fulltext with limits by discipline, year, and article type.
+The content is searchable by author, title, full-text, discipline, year, and article type.

 A database of full-text journals in a variety of the humanities and social science disciplines.
 It covers recent years including current issues and for some journals serves as an update to JSTOR.